bbe2/Overview/README.md

 - 👋 Hi, I’m bbe adjunct instructor computer science

-- 👀  technical writer, research enthuasiat, robust data science training, value ongoing training in R
+- 👀  content and technical writer, research enthuasiat, robust data science training, value ongoing training in R

 - 👀 I’m interested in ... advancing health equity for marginalized youth + expanding life learning and skills through tech
+- I have helped over 20 individuals personally through coaching and tutoring with one who got their GED
+- my goal is to work on a platform facilitating the training of many more as 1-on-1 work gratifying but would liek to reach more people

 -- 👀- 👀  Adept building ontologies, informed with scientific research, to frame analysis + translate into structures